kinsys-git/maelo-arch-scbp/README.md

 **TL;DR For Linux veterans**

 Open the standalone.sh script and read through it.
-Basically just replacing the atmel_mxt_ts.c input driver file with one that has a few edits, and then compiling the GalliumOS kernel.
-Running the standalone.sh script in any WM will produce a working kernel, which will need to be selected in the GRUB Advanced menu.
-You can change the default entry to boot into the kernel by changing vmlinuz-linux > vmlinuz-galliumos.
+Basically just recompiling the kernel with GalliumOS config and patches.

 Standalone script requires the following packages (that aren't included with the base install):
 ```